 What type of battery does a 2019 Toyota Highlander key fob use?

 The 2019 Toyota Highlander key fob uses a CR2032 coin cell battery.
-This is a very common battery type, easily found at most retail stores and online, making replacement convenient for DIY owners.
+This is a very common 3-volt lithium battery type, easily found at most retail stores, electronics shops, pharmacies, and online, making replacement convenient for DIY owners.

 How long does a 2019 Highlander key fob battery typically last?

 Under normal usage conditions, the battery in a 2019 Toyota Highlander key fob typically lasts between 2 to 3 years.
-Factors like frequent use, extreme temperatures, and proximity to the vehicle can influence its overall lifespan.
+Factors like frequent use, extreme temperatures, how often the fob is within range of your vehicle, and even proximity to other electronic devices can influence its overall lifespan.

 Do I need to reprogram my key fob after replacing the battery?

 No, for the 2019 Toyota Highlander, you do not need to reprogram your key fob after simply replacing the battery.
-The fob retains its programming even when the battery is removed, so once the new battery is in, it should function immediately.
+The fob retains its programming even when the battery is removed, so once the new battery is in, it should function immediately without any additional steps.

 Sources and further reading